Exhibitions Tours Thumb

 General Public: Free

-Please join us for the opening night celebration of three exhibitions—Spatializing Reproductive Justice, Constructing Hope: Ukraine, and AIANY 2024 Design Awards—that will be on view at the Center for Architecture from May 2–September 3, 2024.
+Please join us for the opening night celebration for three exhibitions—Fantasizing Design: Phyllis Birkby Builds Lesbian Feminist Architecture, AIANY Design Awards 2025, and New Practices New York 2025: Voice—that will be on view at the Center for Architecture from May 8–September 2, 2025.
 The evening will include remarks from each exhibition team as well as mingling and light refreshments!